 If you want to go really fast, try a snowmobile – besides a husky sleigh the most common means of transportation in Lapland.

-You can book just a snowmobile tour from Rovaniemi or combine your snowmobile ride with an ice fishing adventure, a Northern Lights safari, and a visit to Santa's village, a Husky farm or a Reindeer farm.
+You can book just a snowmobile tour from Rovaniemi in Finland or combine your snowmobile ride with an ice fishing adventure, a Northern Lights safari, and a visit to Santa's village, a Husky farm or a Reindeer farm.

 4. Feed the reindeers